RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Therefore, for a given salary in 2006, it was possible to buy 995,29 Kg of bread and 1111,08 litres of milk, while for a given salary in 2018 it was 1010,15 Kg of bread and 1235,42 litres of milk; therefore, in the second comparative period, it was possible to buy more of these given groceries.

-Note: it should be noted here that the value of net salary is significantly affected by various tax discounts (for example children, spouse etc.) and so for simplicity only the basic taxpayer discount has been applied.
+Note: it should be noted here that the value of net salary is significantly affected by various tax discounts (for example for children, spouse etc.) and so for simplicity only the basic taxpayer discount has been applied.
 ### QUESTION 3
 Which category of food is increasing in price the slowest (has the lowest percentage annual increase)?